 - And another interesting article from The Conversation touches on what it takes to be confident in saying that something might cause cancer.

-- Spot the difference: “A daily aspirin may slash bowel cancer risk for the obese,” says the Mail Online (and others) whereas we went with: “Aspirin lowers bowel cancer risk in obese people with inherited cancer syndrome.”
+- “A daily aspirin may slash bowel cancer risk for the obese,” says the Mail Online (and others).
 Our blog post explains why pretty much every media outlet misled their readers with these headlines, and here’s what NHS Choices had to say.